-DATA statement: This signifies the beginning of a SAS DATA step and specifies the output SAS dataset, referencing the LIBNAME entry (PUFLIB) and assigning an internal SAS dataset name (H126IF1).
-In the example, after the successful completion of the DATA step, a PC file named H126IF1.SAS7BDAT would have been created in the C:\MEPS\SASDATA directory.
+DATA statement: This signifies the beginning of a SAS DATA step and specifies the output SAS dataset, referencing the LIBNAME entry (PUFLIB) and assigning an internal SAS dataset name (H135IF1).
+In the example, after the successful completion of the DATA step, a PC file named H135IF1.SAS7BDAT would have been created in the C:\MEPS\SASDATA directory.

 INFILE statement: This tells SAS the location (directory and file name) of the input ASCII data file.
 Also provided is the logical record length (59 bytes), with the default of RECFM=V implied when this parameter is omitted.
 LRECL and RECFM are optional parameters in the INFILE statement.
-With regard to these options, please note the following: the ASCII data file H126IF1.DAT contains a 2-byte carriage return/line feed at the end of each record.
+With regard to these options, please note the following: the ASCII data file H135IF1.DAT contains a 2-byte carriage return/line feed at the end of each record.
 When converting to a PC-SAS file, the LRECL option should be used to specify the record length to avoid use of a default record length by PC-SAS.
-If the RECFM=V option is used, the LRECL option must be specified as the logical record length (e.g., 59 for H126IF1.DAT).
-If RECFM=F is used, then the LRECL value must be specified as the logical record length plus 2 (61 for beginning and ending column positions for data items (which become SAS variables) in the ASCII data file (H126IF1.DAT).
-Variable type (numeric or character) is also defined via the INPUT statement.
+If the RECFM=V option is used, the LRECL option must be specified as the logical record length (e.g., 59 for H135IF1.DAT).
+If RECFM=F is used, then the LRECL value must be specified as the logical record length plus 2 (61 for

+'''

-''' H126IF1.DAT).
-Note that if the RECFM option is omitted, then the default option of RECFM=V is automatically used, and LRECL should be specified as the logical record (59 for H126IF1.DAT).
-INPUT statement: This specifies the input record layout, giving names and the '''
+H135IF1.DAT).
+Note that if the RECFM option is omitted, then the default option of RECFM=V is automatically used, and LRECL should be specified as the logical record (59 for H135IF1.DAT).

+'''